mem48/geocompr/main.md

 ## Introduction

-Attribute data is non-geographic information associated with geographical data.
+Attribute data is non-spatial information associated with geographic data.
-In the context of simple features, introduced in the previous chapter, this means a data frame with one row for each of the geographic features stored in the `geom` variables of `sf` objects.
+In the context of simple features, introduced in the previous chapter, this means a data frame with a column for each variable and one row per geographic feature stored in the `geom` list-column of `sf` objects.
 This structure enables multiple columns to represent a range of attributes for thousands of features (one row per feature).

 There is a strong overlap between geographical and non-geographical operations: non-spatial subset, aggregate and join each have their geographical equivalents.
 This chapter therefore provides the foundation for next (chapter \@ref(spatial-data-operations)) in terms of structure and input data.
-The non-spatial versions of these methods are widely used and (using functions such as `filter()` and `[`) cross-transferable to the trickier tasks of spatial data operations.
+The non-spatial versions of these methods are widely used and, using functions such as `[` from base R and `filter()` from the **tidyverse**, cross-transferable to the tasks of spatial data operations.

-Simple features are represented with class `sf`, defined in the **sf** package.
+As outlined in Chapter \@ref(spatial-class), support for simple features in R is provided by the **sf** package.
-This is shown in the result of the function `class()` applied to the `world` object:
+**sf** ensures simple feature objects work well with generic R functions such as `plot()` and `summary()`.
-Thus the object behaves in the same way as a `data.frame`, but it contains a special column called `geom`.
+The reason for this is that simple features have their own class system:

 ```r